Public Visitation

 Before Bringing your item in:

-Please understand that the Ocean Institute cannot accept everything that is being proposed as a donation to us.
+Please understand that the Ocean Institute cannot accept everything proposed as a donation to us.
 Objects that bring into question State or Federal regulations (explained below), or do not align with the mission of Ocean Institute, are more likely to be denied.
-The most likely situations where donations will be accepted is if:

 Our collections